anannyamathur/Support-Vector-Machines/README.md

 # Support-Vector-Machines
  Using support vector machines (SVMs) to build a spam classifier

-# MACHINE LEARNING STANFORD COURSERA COURSE BY ANDREW NG
+# MACHINE LEARNING STANFORD COURSE BY ANDREW NG (COURSERA)
 ## Support Vector Machines

 ### Files needed for this exercise